Best AI Tools for Turning Excel Data Into PowerPoint Presentations in 2026

 → Copilot or Gemini.
 Stay in the tool you know.
 Good for incremental AI assistance, but limited to the host tool's ceiling.

-→ ThoughtSpot Sage.
-Best natural language search in the industry, but requires investment in a semantic model.
+→ ThoughtSpot Spotter.
+Best-in-class natural language search, but requires investment in a semantic model.

 → Databricks Assistant or Snowflake Cortex.
 AI where your data already lives.
 Technical users only.

-→ Tableau AI or Amazon Q. Incremental improvements to your existing BI.
+→ Tableau AI or Amazon Quick Suite.
+Incremental improvements to your existing BI.
 Don't expect a paradigm shift.

 The fundamental divide in AI data analysis tools isn't about features — it's about who does the work.